rsheldiii/KeyV2/README.md

 That's it, if you have any questions feel free to open an issue or leave a comment on thingiverse!

 ## TODO:
- * switch dishing logic from a super large cube to a bounding box intersection
- * update this documentation!
  * replace linear_extrude_shape_hull with skin_extrude_shape_hull or something, to enable concave extrusions
  * replace current ISO enter shape with one that works for `skin()`
- * generate dishes via math? kind of hard, maybe later
+ * generate dishes via math?